 STAs often connect to the WLAN through the 2.4 GHz radio.
-As a result, the 2.4 GHz frequency band with fewer channels is congested, heavily-loaded, and has severe interference.
-The 5 GHz frequency band with more channels and less interference is not well used.
+As a result, the 2.4 GHz frequency band with fewer channels is congested and heavily loaded, and has severe interference.
+The 5 GHz frequency band with more channels and less interference is not full leveraged.
 When an AP and STA support both 5 GHz and 2.4 GHz frequency bands, the AP can request the STA to associate with the 5 GHz radio first.
 5G-prior access reduces traffic load and interference on the 2.4 GHz radio and improves user experience.

-Figure 2-12 Load balancing between radios
+Figure 2-12 Load balancing between frequency bands